• Located in Parkland County

 Photos: Betty Fisher, Marg Reine, EALT

 Bunchberry Meadows Conservation Area is located in the Devon Dunes Environmentally Significant Area.
 The area has a highly sensitive aquifer under sandy soils.
-The close proximity of the Bunchberry Meadows Conservation Area to the Clifford E. Lee Nature Sanctuary, North Saskatchewan River Valley, and the Devonian Botanical Gardens provides a significant habitat corridor and greater landscape connectivity in the region for wildlife.
+The close proximity of the Bunchberry Meadows Conservation Area to the Clifford E. Lee Nature Sanctuary, North Saskatchewan River Valley, and the University of Alberta Botanic Gardens provides a significant habitat corridor and greater landscape connectivity in the region for wildlife.

 After the last iceage, meltwater created glacial Lake Edmonton, and much of the material was deposited in the east side of Parkland County.
 The deltaic sediments from Lake Edmonton were blown by post-glacial winds into unique sand dune formations.
 These dunes, the Devon Dunes, are unique in that they represent a field of sand dunes formed from deltaic sediments – there is no other such landscape in the Edmonton region, and they have associated unique plant community features.